 Browse for a book in the hotel’s library or decamp to the adjoining salon for a night of drinks and board games.
 Both rooms can be hired out for special events.

 Due to Covid-19 precautions, some of the hotel's facilities may be closed, so we strongly advise that you contact the hotel in advance of your stay to check which will be open to guests.

 At the hotel

-Free WiFi throughout, library, terrace, and access to the off-site spa (a two minutes' walk from the hotel).
-In rooms: TV, water carafes (with a filling station in every corridor), Aesop bath products, air-conditioning; suites and Junior Suites also have Nespresso coffee machines and Geneva sound systems.
+Free WiFi throughout, library, terrace, and access to the off-site gym (a 15-minute walk from the hotel).
+In rooms: TV, water carafes (with a filling station in every corridor), Soeder bath products, air-conditioning; the Historic Double rooms and and Junior Suite also have Nespresso coffee machines and Geneva sound systems.

 Our favourite rooms

 All rooms in this listed building have unique layouts and period details, including some parquet flooring, original tiled stoves and large windows, depending on your choice of lodging; rooms on higher floors tend to have less-lofty ceilings than those on lower floors, and rooms at the back are a bit quieter than their street-facing counterparts.
-For an alfresco space to call your own, swing for the Junior Suite with Roof Terrace and you’ll be rewarded with cityscape views from your private perch.
+For an alfresco space to call your own, swing for the generously sized Historic Double with a roof terrace and you’ll be rewarded with cityscape views from your private perch.